 Get enough sleep last night?
-You’re hardly alone if you didn’t; in a 2009 survey, more that 35% of respondents reported getting less than seven hours of sleep during a typical 24-hour period.
+You’re hardly alone if you didn’t; surveys suggest that more that 35% of respondents reported getting less than seven hours of sleep during a typical 24-hour period.
 As anyone who’s ever tried to work on short rest can tell you, insufficient sleep can make getting through the day a test of willpower.
 For older adults, however, poor sleeping habits may have long-term consequences for the brain.

 Questionnaires and Brain Scans